digital-peace-talks/Polarizer-App/README.md

 $ npm install
 $ node src/bin/www
 ```
-In .env file you update the absolut path to the directory of the cloned repository and a secret for identifying the session cookie.
+In .env file you update the absolute path to the directory of the cloned repository and a secret for identifying the session cookie.

 #### Note

-Please keep in mind: This project is under developement and is far from major or done.
-Things can change dramaticaly.
-Everytime.
+Please keep in mind: This project is under development and is far from major or done.
+Things can change dramatically.
+Every time.
 It's up to the user community to influence the way we go.
 And keep in mind: this is just a tool, not the solution to get conflicts solved.

 Feel free to try it out at our [sandbox](https://sandbox.dpt.world/).
 There is still a lot to do, if you have suggestions or patches or like to join the active dev team, get in contact.
 Please use this github to report any feedback.